 A gas that causes the sensor to react even if the sample gas is not present or falsifies the measurement result when sample gas is present.

-In general, the cross-sensitivity of a measuring device describes its sensitivity to variables other than the measured variable.
-In gas measurement, the cross-sensitivity describes how strongly and to which other gases a sensor reacts.
+In general, the cross-sensitivity of a measuring device describes its sensitivity to variables other than the measured one.
+In gas detection, the cross-sensitivity describes how strongly and to which other gases a sensor reacts.
 The lower the cross-sensitivity, the more accurate the expected measurement results for the monitored gas will be.

-These abbreviations denote explosive (EX) and toxic gases (TOX) as well as oxygen (OX).
+These abbreviations denote explosive (EX), toxic (TOX) gases and oxygen (OX).